nkane/nkane.github.io/_posts/2024-08-23-8-bit-breadboard-computer.markdown

-I took my time with each module watching the tutorial videos that Ben created, watching videos on basic electricity concepts like the differences between voltage, current, amperage, and wattage, learning how to use a multimeter, learning how to use an oscilloscope, learning different basic logic gates, learning about latches and flip-flops, learning how to create schmatics, and a lot more.
+I took my time with each module watching the tutorial videos that Ben created, watching videos on basic electricity concepts like the differences between voltage, current, amperage, and wattage, learning how to use a multimeter, learning how to use an oscilloscope, learning different basic logic gates, learning about latches and flip-flops, learning how to read schmatics, and a lot more.
 The breadth of knowledge that I accquired during my initial attempt at building the 8-bit breadboard computer was amazing.

 Something that was stated in that last sentence is really important, I said "... during my initial attempt ...".
 Life